-It is particularly common if you:
+Stomach cancer is particularly common if you:

 Other investigations may include:

-The most common form is an adenocarcinoma which arises from glandular cells which line your stomach.
+The most common form is an adenocarcinoma which arises from glandular cells which in the lining.
 These tumors are sometimes referred to as gastric carcinomas by doctors.
 You can read more about the various types of stomach cancer here.

 Other treatments that may be offered include:

-You can read more about all these different treatments and much more in the treatment section
+You can read more about all these different treatments and much more in the treatment section.

 Prognosis is really another word used by specialists for survival.
 Chances of survival depend on how advanced your disease is or the "stage" of your disease.
-The earlier your stage, the more likely you are to survive and is determined by the length of time you have had the disease and the results of investigations you have had.
+The earlier your stage, the more likely you are to survive and is determined by the length of time you have had the disease and how far the disease has spread.

-You can find out more about this in the prognosis section
+You can find out more about this in the prognosis section.